 - Delayed emergency C-section

 The award-winning attorneys at ABC Law Centers have over 100 years of combined experience in birth injury cases and focus exclusively on birth injury, including placenta previa cases.
 If you experienced placenta previa during your pregnancy and your child was physically or mentally injured as a result, we can help you.
 Our skilled attorneys and exceptional medical experts will work tirelessly to get you the compensation you and your family are entitled to for health care, medical expenses, special education, assistive devices, loss of income, and pain and suffering.
 We’ve helped clients across the United States receive compensation for lifelong care.
-We are located in Michigan, but many of our clients have come from Ohio, Tennessee, Wisconsin, Arkansas, Mississippi, Washington D.C., Texas, Pennsylvania, and other states.
-We will travel to your hometown as necessary.
+We are located in Michigan, but serve clients in many parts of the U.S., and will travel to your hometown as necessary.
 We are devoted to the needs of our clients and do not charge for our legal processes unless we win your case.

 Free Case Review | Available 24/7 | No Fee Unless We Win